RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-COURSE.md

 You are probably running the debugger from the `autograder.py`.
 The feedback autograder does some fancy things (e.g, translation to bytecode) that interferes with the debugger.
 One way around it (reported by an AI'23 student, thanks Thomas!) is to just run the debugger on `pacman.py` instead and running suitable commands via `args` in the debugging `launch.json`.

 In fact, this is the best practice because the actual system is `pacman.py`, not the autograder. :-)

+## In the feedback autograder, what does `expanded_states` means?

+Basically, the number of times you have done expansion of nodes, that is, number of calls to `getSuccessors()`` method.
+Makes sense? :-)